secureblue/secureblue.dev/content/INSTALL.md

 #### [LUKS TPM2 Unlock](#luks-tpm2)
 {: #luks-tpm2}

-{% include alert.html type='warning' content='Do not use this if you have an AMD CPU.' %}
+{% include alert.html type='warning' content='If you have an AMD CPU, check your firmware settings to make sure it is using a dedicated TPM device or a Pluton Chip.
+If not and it is using an fTPM (firmware TPM), skip this step.
+If you do not know what this means or are unsure, just skip this step.' %}

 To enable TPM2 LUKS unlocking, run: